O. John Rogge: Government service

 Upset at Clark's suppression of his report, Rogge began speaking out publicly to warn of the continuing fascist threat to the United States.
 On October 14, 1946, in a New York City speech, he said: "The removal of Hitler and Mussolini and a few of their collaborators does not mean that fascism is dead.
 Now the fascists can take a more subtle disguise, they can come forward and simply say 'I am anti-Communist.'"
 Speaking to a political science class at Swarthmore College on October 22, Rogge described Nazi efforts to defeat FDR's re-election in 1936, 1940, and 1944.
 He identified John L. Lewis of the United Mine Workers and William Rhodes Davis, a business executive in the oil industry, as the Nazis' principal targets in the U.S. and detailed the cooperation between those two.
 He called the Nazi plan to get Lewis to oppose FDR in 1940 "a fantastic scheme".

-On October 25th, Clark dismissed Rogge from his position at the Justice Department with a letter saying Rogge had "willfully violated the long-standing rules and regulations" of the Justice Department by revealing the contents of internal documents.
+On October 25, Clark dismissed Rogge from his position at the Justice Department with a letter saying Rogge had "willfully violated the long-standing rules and regulations" of the Justice Department by revealing the contents of internal documents.
 Clark wrote that Rogge failed to keep a commitment he made to Clark on the morning of the Swarthmore speech when they discussed what had appeared in Pearson's column in which, by Clark's account, Rogge agreed not to discuss his report of Nazi activities.
 Rogge issued a statement that he had an entirely different understanding of their conversation.
 He said he intended to continue speaking publicly about the dangers of fascism and criticized recent decisions of the Justice Department: "The country has a crying need for more statesmen and fewer politicians."

-He later compared J. Edgar Hoover's revelations of leftist activity with his own public comments about fascist activity:
+He later compared J. Edgar Hoover's revelations of leftist activity with his own public comments about fascist activity, remarking on the double standard:

 He summed up the politics surrounding his dismissal saying: "Wheeler was closer to President Truman than I was."

-His report was published in full in 1961.
+In 1946, PM published some of Rogge's findings into the inter-relationship during the 1930s and war years of authoritarian beliefs, armed militia groups, antisemitism and collusion between elected U.S. politicians and the German Nazi propaganda mill.
+Rogge had little success publishing his information elsewhere for many years but eventually his report was published in full in 1961.